Watering

 • In overwatering: yellow leaves with wet or heavy soil, sometimes accompanied by a sour smell

-• In natural aging: only the lowest, oldest leaf yellowing uniformly while the rest of the plant looks normal
+• In natural aging: just the single lowest, oldest leaf turns uniformly yellow, with every other leaf on the vine unaffected

 • True variegation always has a defined, relatively consistent stripe pattern — distinguishable by its edges and placement from disease-driven yellowing